Negative Lien in detail | JAIIB PPB IMPORTANT NOTES MAY 2023

 - Website for Exam Materials: info

-Now let us begin with our topic of JAIIB which has been taken from the applicable JAIIB Syllabus 2022:
+Now let us begin with our topic of JAIIB which has been taken from the applicable JAIIB Principles & Practices of Banking Syllabus 2023:

 WHAT IS A LIEN?